jxnpass/jxnpass.github.io/_posts/2025-8-12-ABTesting.md

 ---
 title: A/B Testing Holy War
 description: As I have progressed in to my education and career in statistical inference, I have heard from various professionals, strategy leaders, and peers about how frustrating interpreting statistics results can be.
-Statistics and data science academics, especially those deep into their fields, have very strong preferences for go-to testing.
 Here I unpack how both classical and Bayesian statisticians understand uncertainty, handle evidence, and guide decision-making.
 I'll also provide for R enthusiasts the right playground to perform their own hypothesis tests.
 layout: post
-tags: [R, Math, Inference]
+tags: [R, Inference, Math]
 date: 2025-8-12 17:50:00
 ---